 Technology invention is an indispensable component of today’s innovation economies.
 However, technological research and development implies high risks and uncertainty: significant up-front investment is required, global competition is intense, prototypes often need to be developed for new ideas to be taken seriously, multiple failures usually precede success (if any) and, when a superior new technology is invented, it can be copied by free-riders.

-Through fact-based research and education, 4iP seeks to improve policy makers’ understanding of how technology innovation happens.
+Through fact based research and education, 4iP Council seeks to improve policy makers’ understanding of how innovation happens.